Alice6006/adguard_blocklists/README.md

 So you can use the copied list from me (for the samsung only) or pick a tv from the list from Dandelion Sprout at your choice (or all of them).
 Enjoy the list!

-For my list in adguard add: https://raw.githubusercontent.com/Alice6006/adguard_blocklists/main/Samsung-TV_Blocklist.txt
+For my list in adguard/pihole add: https://raw.githubusercontent.com/Alice6006/adguard_blocklists/main/Samsung-TV_Blocklist.txt